 The belief was brought to Plymouth Rock in North America when the Pilgrims arrived at the land.
 Many old women, especially those who were living alone and are detached or secluded from the rest of society, were accused of practicing black magic because their lives are not really seen by the townsfolk.
 Having no explanation as to why some people in the town are getting sick with severe diseases, most would often blame it on the supposed black magic that was caster by the old women as punishment.
 Since many of them had cats as companions, these animals were hated and feared by people as well.
 Since black cats were fairly common back then, and they are often chosen by lonely women as pets, they took the brunt of the hatred against their species.

-A lot of stories began to spread about cats.
-In Scotland, people believed in a fairy called Cat Sith, who had the appearance of a giant black cat and the ability to steal a dead person’s soul before the gods could take it away.
-People used to guard the body until the time of burial, to protect it from Sith.
+Besides the Pilgrims’ belief, a lot of stories began to spread about cats in other parts of the world.
+In Scotland, people believed in a fairy called Cat sith, who is said to possess the appearance of a giant black cat and also an ability to steal a deceased person’s soul before the gods could take it away.
+Relatives of the dead person would guard the body until the time of burial to protect it from the fairy.

-By 16th century, another belief also began to spread, that witches could take on the appearance of cats.
-It was strengthened by a folk tale of a father and son that began to circulate then.
-In the story, the father and son were travelling in the night when a black cat crossed their path.
-The son threw stones at the creature, injuring it.
-It scuttled away to the home of a woman suspected of being a witch.
-The next day, the father and son came across that woman and saw that she was limping, and it further solidified the belief of witches turning into black cats.
+By the 16th century, another belief also began to circulate, and this focused on a legend that witches could take on the appearance of black cats.
+People feared the black cat even more when a folktale of an unlucky father and son became popular.
+According to the story, the father and son were traveling in the night when a mysterious black cat crossed their path.
+The son started to throw stones at it, and the act eventually injured the cat.
+It scuttled away to the home of a woman who is suspected of being a witch.
+The day after the incident, the father and son came across the woman and saw that she was limping, which further solidified the belief that witches can turn into black cats.